Yoga Classes in Santa Fe

 This is a donation based yoga class open to all levels to support the Eldorado Community of which I am a member.
 This class is about saying YES to everything in our life and showing up to this task of BE-ing Human and thriving everyday.
 We’ll explore movement (yoga), breathing and various meditation techniques.

 Each class will be unique.
-Sometimes we’ll play with slow vinyasa, holding or learning new postures.
-Other times we’ll rest in gentle or restorative yoga.
+But all classes will focus on gentle, yin and restorative practice.
 We’ll work with the idea of SPANDA in each class- the pulse of energy that is in everything we do.

 If you are looking for a place to land, to begin or continue your yoga journey, or a community of like-minded individuals, consider joining me on Thursday nights.

 No one will be turned away, pay what you can each week.
 The journey of yoga is about practice, start yours here.

 To get the most from your yoga class, especially if it is your first time attending, follow these simple tips.

 Remove your shoes

 Yoga is traditionally practiced in bare feet.
 Place your shoes in the studio where indicated.
 Refrain from stepping on your mat with shoes.
 You may want to leave socks on in the beginning for comfort and warmth and then remove them when you start to practice.
 Also, try not to step on anyone else’s mat while moving about the room.

 Turn off your cell phone or anything that buzzes, beeps or makes noise (including watches)